Bob Harris (radio presenter)

-Robert Brinley Joseph Harris OBE (born 11 April 1946), popularly known as "Whispering Bob" Harris, is an English music presenter known for being a host of the BBC2 music programme The Old Grey Whistle Test, and as a co-founder of the listings magazine Time Out.
-He currently presents Bob Harris Country on Thursdays on BBC Radio 2 at 9 pm.
+Robert Brinley Joseph Harris OBE (born 11 April 1946), popularly known as "Whispering Bob" Harris, is an English music presenter.
+He was a host of the BBC2 music programme The Old Grey Whistle Test from 1972 to 1979, and was a co-founder of the listings magazine Time Out, co-editing until the early part of 1969.
+He has presented The Country Show on BBC Radio 2 on Thursday nights since April 1999, and Sounds of the 70s on Sunday afternoons since November 2024, replacing Johnnie Walker.

-Harris has been broadcasting on the BBC for 50 years and has been recognised with the Americana Music Association of America Trailblazer Award, a UK Heritage Award, and a MOJO Medal, as well as his OBE for services to broadcasting.
+Harris has been broadcasting on the BBC for 50 years and has been recognised with the Americana Music Association of America Trailblazer Award, a UK Heritage Award and a MOJO Medal, as well as his OBE for services to broadcasting.

 Early life

-Born on 11 April 1946 in Northampton, Northamptonshire, England, Harris first followed in his father's footsteps and joined Northamptonshire Police as a cadet for two years.
+Born on 11 April 1946 in Northampton, England, Harris first followed in his father's footsteps and joined Northamptonshire Police as a cadet for two years.
 Harris's father was from Pontardawe in South Wales.

+Rugby was a childhood passion for Harris, who played at school and later at county level.
+Interviewed in 2023, he said, "I did have a couple of concussions played but not the 25 people have said."
+He played for the Midlands and aspired to play for England team, but his interest in music took over.

 He then helped found Time Out magazine, as co-editor.
 Years later, he still refers to himself as "a journalist who can broadcast".

 Career

 The Old Grey Whistle Test

-Harris also presented The Old Grey Whistle Test rock music show on BBC Two from 1972 until December 1979.
+Harris presented The Old Grey Whistle Test on BBC2 from 1972 until December 1979.
 His first appearance on the show was as chair of a debate on the Night Assemblies Bill, based on his experience as a journalist and at the invitation of producer Richard Williams.
 Shortly afterwards he was invited to be the main presenter.
-His velvety voice and quiet delivery earned him his enduring nickname.
-His hippie-style beard and laid-back presentation made him a favourite target for parody, most notably by Eric Idle on the 1970s BBC comedy show Rutland Weekend Television.
+His velvety voice and quiet delivery earned him his enduring nickname "Whispering Bob".
+His hippie-style beard and laid-back presentation made him a target for parody, including by Eric Idle on the 1970s BBC comedy show Rutland Weekend Television.

 Harris later became notorious among the younger generation for distancing himself on air from Roxy Music's first performance on the show and deriding the New York Dolls as "mock rock".
-In the summer of 1974, Malcolm McLaren and Vivienne Westwood included Harris ("or the Sniffing Whistler as we know him") on a "Hates" list on their "You're going to wake up one morning and find out which side of the bed you've been lying on" T-shirt.
-In early 1977, at the Speakeasy (a London nightclub popular with rock stars of the day) Sex Pistols' fan and subsequent bass player Sid Vicious threatened Harris over whether the Pistols would appear on the Old Grey Whistle Test.
+In the summer of 1974, Malcolm McLaren and Vivienne Westwood included Harris ("or the 'Sniffing Whistler' as we know him") on a "Hates" list on their "You're going to wake up one morning and find out which side of the bed you've been lying on" T-shirt.
+In early 1977, at the Speakeasy (a London nightclub popular with rock stars of the day), Sex Pistols fan and subsequent bass player Sid Vicious threatened Harris over whether the Pistols would appear on the Old Grey Whistle Test.